-Audiences in Montreal got to see a world first this past weekend: the Montreal Symphony Orchestra became the only ensemble to welcome an octobass into its ranks.
+Audiences in Montreal got to see a world first: the Montreal Symphony Orchestra became the only ensemble to welcome an octobass into its ranks.

 The instrument is imposing in more ways than one, standing 12 feet 8 inches tall and being capable of playing the lowest note by far in the strings family.
 It also comes in below anything you can play on a tuba or contrabassoon.